Local government reorganisation and devolution

 In December, the government invited county and unitary (upper tier) authorities to submit bids for devolution by 10 January 2025 to secure a place on their priority programme (like a fast track scheme).
 West Sussex County Council, East Sussex County Council and Brighton and Hove Council requested to create a strategic authority based on their combined footprint, which covers around 1.7 million residents.

-The government approved this proposal for the devolution priority programme and they are now consulting with residents and businesses on this until 13 April here: Sussex and Brighton devolution - GOV.UK, with the aim of agreeing the new strategic authority by September 2025.
-Mayoral elections will take place in May 2026.
+The government approved this proposal for the devolution priority programme and consulted with residents and businesses (consultation closed on 13 April 2025).
+The aim was to agree on the new strategic authority by September 2025, followed by Mayoral elections, which will take place in May 2026.

 Next steps

-Regardless of what happens, we are focussing on 'business as usual' and want you to know that delivering our services to you will be our priority, and we will make the transition as smooth as possible.
-For us, this is not just about lines on a map and numbers of residents within those lines.
+Regardless of what happens, we are focusing on 'business as usual' and want you to know that delivering our services to you will be our priority, and we will make the transition as smooth as possible.
+For us, this is not just about lines on a map and the number of residents within those lines.
 Supporting and shaping our communities and the people within them remains important.

 As we move through the process, Arun District Council will cease to exist.
 What the new council will look like, we don't yet know and will share updates when we have more information.
-What we do know, is that despite how the council will look in the future and the changes we must go to in the process, we commit to serving our residents and communities.
+What we do know is that despite how the council will look in the future and the changes we must go through in the process, we commit to serving our residents and communities.

 The devolution and local government reorganisation will not change the structure of Parish and town councils, and they will remain the same as they are.
 They will have a bigger role to play in local community engagement and may take on more responsibilities.